-American General Douglas MacArthur established the Tokyo Trials, Japan's postwar trials, which played a great role in the determinations about Japan's future.
-The main issue was that Allied Powers had significant issues among themselves.
-The late 1940s brought about the escalation of the Cold War, and MacArthur decided that democratization and demilitarization were less important for Japan than reconstructing and rearming.143 This allowed the allies to use the country as a supporter, but this came with many consequences.
-Nineteen Class A war criminal suspects were released, and only microfilms of the trial records were made available in select places.144 This meant that there was an immense decrease in external pressure to fix war legacies in Japan.
-Because of this, it was not until the 1990s that Japan began to investigate its World War II era war crimes in greater detail.
-According to historian Sheila Miyoshi Jager, this was because "the newly current concept of 'memory' provided a broad public with a lens through which to reexamine the entire postwar order and discover missed chances or unresolved issues that might exp lain the current social and political instability."145 It was also hastened by the fact that most eyewitnesses and victims were aging or dying.
-This revival in interest about World War II crimes contrasted with previous periods when Japan was notorious for ignoring wrongs committed in the eastern hemisphere during the war.
+Douglas MacArthur, the Supreme Commander for the Allied Powers (SCAP), and the supervision of the Tokyo Trials played another role in the determinations about Japan's future.
+The main issue was that allied powers had significant issues among themselves.
+The late 1940s brought about an escalation of the Cold War, and SCAP decided that democratization and demilitarization were less important for Japan than reconstructing and rearming.
+This allowed the allies to use the country as a supporter, but this came with many consequences.
+Nineteen class A war criminal suspects were released, and only microfilms of the trial records were made available in select places.
+This meant that there was an immense decrease in external pressure to fix war legacies in Japan.

+It wasn't until the 1990s that Japan began to investigate its World War II era war crimes in greater detail.
+According to Sheila Miyoshi Jager, this was because "the newly current concept of 'memory' provided a broad public with a lens through which to reexamine the entire postwar order and discover missed chances or unresolved issues that might explain the current social and political instability."
+It was also hastened by the fact that most eyewitnesses and victims were aging or dying.
+This revival in interest about World War II crimes contrasted with previous periods, when Japan was notorious for ignoring wrongs committed in the eastern hemisphere of the war.